and tethers are suitable for virtually any tool. Hard hats, radios, hand tools, even tools weighing up to 80 lbs!

-Python Safety recommends never to attach any individual tool weighing over 5 lbs (2.3kg) to a person working at height.
-While some Python Safety tool lanyards are capable of handling more than 5 lbs, loads greater than this increase the risk of pulling a person over a ledge if a drop occurs.
+We recommend never to attach any individual tool weighing over 5 lbs (2.3kg) to a person working at height.
+While some tool lanyards are capable of handling more than 5 lbs, loads greater than this increase the risk of pulling a person over a ledge if a drop occurs.

 When working with tools that weigh more than 5 lbs, the tool should be secured to a fixed structure that is safe to tether from.
 It is also critical that an appropriate tether is used that is capable of handling the load of the attached tool.
-Furthermore, if using a Python Safety Attachment Point
+Furthermore, if using an Attachment Point

 , the Attachment Point must be load rated to handle the attached tool.

 Never exceed the load rating of a Tether or Attachment Point

 When using ourTether and/or Attachment Point, it is critical to never exceed the load rating of any individual component.

 In other words, if using a tether that is load rated for 5 lbs, and an attachment point that is load rated for 2 lbs, the load rating of the lesser of the two components should never be exceeded.
 In this example, a tool weighing less than 2 lbs should be used.

 Likewise, if an attachment point has a higher load rating than a tool lanyard, be sure that the load rating of the tool lanyard is not exceeded.

 3M™ DBI-SALA® Attachment Points and Tool Lanyards should be used together

 Our equipment has been designed and tested for use with each other, never use an off-brand tool lanyard with our attachment point.